quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part42_32.1_Motivation.md

 :p Is a high-priority job in a preemptive priority queue guaranteed to have better performance than in non-preemptive priority, even with high variability in job sizes?
 ??x
 Yes, a high-priority job in a preemptive priority queue is more likely to have better performance.
-This is because the mean residence time and waiting time depend only on the first \( k \) classes of jobs (where \( k \) is the priority level).
+This is because the mean residence time and waiting time depend only on the first $k $ classes of jobs (where$k$ is the priority level).
 Thus, higher-priority jobs see less variability compared to non-preemptive systems where all job sizes contribute.

 ```java
 // Pseudocode for comparing preemptive vs. non-preemptive priority